alter5/citygo-backend-nodejs/README.md

 ### Loading the Cities table

-A .csv file containing every US city is loaded into the cities table (retrieved from Data.gov)
+A .csv file containing every US city is loaded into the cities table.
+The file was retrieved from Data.gov.
 ```csv
 city_name,state,population,latitude,longitude
 Marysville,Washington,63269,48.0517637,-122.1770818